 SPAM does not have an expiration date.
 Instead, it has a “best by” date.
 This date indicates when SPAM will have likely lost quality, such as losing freshness or flavor.

-The best-by date of SPAM is approximately 3 years after the date of manufacturing.
+The best-by date of SPAM is approximately 3 years after the manufacturing date.
 You can find it listed on the can.

 Can You Eat Expired SPAM?